 Above: David Friend working on the Centaur VI and Bill Singer ready to play it from his guitar.
 These photos were taken by ARP's then VP of Marketing Worldwide, Bob Hoffman, at Pete Townshend's studio during a demonstration of the Centaur and Avatar.
 They are reproduced here with permission.

 As discussed in "Electromotive...", the Centaur VI just wasn't viable as a product due to the sheer amount of components required to build it and their associated cost.
-The estimates were that it would have had to have been sold for around $15,000 per unit and that's around $64,000 when adjusted for inflation, so it's not difficult to understand why ARP abandoned the project having made only one prototype.
+The estimates were that it would have had to have been sold for around $15,000 per unit and that's around $64,000 when adjusted for inflation, so it's not difficult to understand why ARP abandoned that part of the project having made only one prototype.

 Here's some photos of Bill and David demonstrating the Avatar with some famous faces from the same session as the Centaur.

 The Avatar starts with a proprietory hexaphonic pickup that connects to your guitar.
 This pickup was designed by Ron Hogue and is six pickups in one pickup, which is crucial to the Avatar sound and functionality.